jedwards222/vpn/README.md

 2. The client hosts must have root privilege.

-3. The client hosts must have scapy installed.
+3. The client hosts and server host must have scapy installed.

+## Extra Credit

+Two additional features were added on top of the required base functionality for the VPN:

+1. Encryption - a simple encryption used a shared secret key is used to hide all traffic between clients and the server.
+This includes connections between clients that go through the server.

+2. NAT - we implemented most of the features of project option 1 and allowed our VPN clients to connect to the outside internet through our VPN.